Deacs/gitChecker/README.md

-# Exercises for testing Chai and Mocha
+# Exercises for testing with Chai and Mocha

 Test coverage handled with Istanbul.